-The Merck Child and Adolescent Outpatient Clinic specializes in assessing and treating children and adolescents who have autism spectrum disorder.
-The clinic also works with children who have developmental disabilities and co-occurring psychiatric or behavioral disorders.
+The Center for Autism and Developmental Disorders (CADD) Adult Outpatient Clinic specializes in assessing and treating adults who have autism spectrum disorder and/or intellectual disabilities.
+The clinic also works with adults who have developmental disabilities and co-occurring psychiatric or behavioral disorders.

-The Merck Child and Adolescent Outpatient Clinic provides initial screenings, assessment and evaluation for children and adolescents.
-Staff make special efforts to obtain medical, school, and other information before the screening to maximize the value of the evaluation’s consultation.
-This initial screening focuses on:
+The CADD Adult Outpatient Clinic provides diagnostic evaluation.
+Staff makes special efforts to obtain medical, occupational, and other information before the screening to maximize the value of the consultation.
+Evaluation focuses on:

 A specialty medication clinic provides comprehensive medication evaluation.
-Parents and caregivers receive education about medication risks and benefits.
-They receive help in monitoring the child’s symptoms and side effects and parents are asked to report changes to the treatment team.
+Consumers, parents, and caregivers receive education about medication risks and benefits.
+They receive help in monitoring symptoms and side effects and are asked to report changes to the treatment team.

 Response to medications is documented by using standardized scales, questionnaires, and observation methods.
 Relevant physical markers (blood pressure, pulse, height, weight) and other laboratory tests also are monitored, as needed.

 The clinic provides evaluation, medication monitoring, and group, individual, and family therapies.

 Comprehensive outpatient treatment services are provided.
 This treatment may include family, group, and individual therapy.
 Social skills training groups are available for adults.